promatia/acts/act_proposals/economy.md

 - Mail

 ##### Paragraph 2: List of Government Enterprises
-The following enterprises shall be established and owned by the Ministry of Finance, which is owned by the Government, which is owned by the people collectively, and their common and business names shall be in parenthesis and shall also include the name of the firm with "Company" excluded (except for the Bank of Promatia):
+The following enterprises shall be established and owned by the Ministry of the Economy, which is owned by the Government, which is owned by the people collectively, and their common and business names shall be in parenthesis and shall also include the name of the firm with "Company" excluded (except for the Bank of Promatia):
 1. Promatia Healthcare Company ("Prohealth")
 2. Promatia Utilities Company ("Spark", "Proutilities", "Proutil")
 3. Bank of Promatia ("Promabank")